ckgauro/SpringRestAPI/RestWithSpringBootUdemy/02 RestWithSpringBootUdemy Calculator/restwithspringbootudemy/ReadMe.md

 It declares @ExceptionHandler, @InitBinder, or @ModelAttribute methods to be shared across multiple @Controller classes.

+### ResponseEntityExceptionHandler
+ResponseEntityExceptionHandler is a convenient base class for @ControllerAdvice classes that wish to provide centralized exception handling across all @RequestMapping methods through @ExceptionHandler methods.
+It provides an methods for handling internal Spring MVC exceptions.
+It returns a ResponseEntity in contrast to DefaultHandlerExceptionResolver which returns a ModelAndView.

+### @ResponseStatus
+@ResponseStatus marks a method or exception class with the status code and reason message that should be returned.
+The status code is applied to the HTTP response when the handler method is invoked, or whenever the specified exception is thrown.
+It overrides status information set by other means, like ResponseEntity or redirect:

 ### @PathVariable
 @PathVariable is a Spring annotation which indicates that a method parameter should be bound to a URI template variable.
 If the method parameter is Map<String, String> then the map is populated with all path variable names and values.